ObserveRTC/observer-service/README.md

     # sets up a timer to evict all expired sfu transport and clients
     # DEFAULT is 5 mins (300 * 1000)
     evictExpiredEntriesPeriodInMs: 300000
+    # adds an offset to expiration thresholds in eviction.
+THis is due to not collide with expiration
+    # ongoing processes
+    evictExpiredEntriesThresholdOffsetInMs: 10000

   buffers:
     # settings of the buffer collect samples from the sources